-One big hurdle in translating self-published books and ebooks has been the expense.
-There is no doubt that the market price for translating a full-length novel is out of financial reach for most self-published authors.
+The market price for a professional translator for a full-length novel is probably out of financial reach for most self-published authors.

-An interesting model, which overcomes the expense of translating fiction, in particular, is being offered by a new site called Babelcube.
-From the introduction to their services, it sounds promising.
+An interesting model, which overcomes the expense of translating projects for fiction, is offered by Babelcube.

 Publish Your Books In Other Languages!